CBSR-Biobank/biobank/docs/server_maintenance.md

     ant server-maintenance-mode-query
 	```

 2. To change the mode:

     ```bash
     ant server-maintenance-mode-toggle
     ```

+    The new mode is displayed by the command.

 Both of these commands request the following paramters: